Adult tapeworms, which live in people's intestine, usually cause no symptoms, but they may cause abdominal discomfort, diarrhea, and weight loss.

 If treatment does not eliminate the head and neck, the entire worm may re-form.

-The pork, beef, and fish tapeworms are large, flat worms that live in the intestine of people and can grow 15 to 30 feet in length.
+The pork, beef, and fish tapeworms are large, flat, ribbon-like worms that live in the intestine of people and can grow 15 to 30 feet (4.5 to 9 meters) in length.
 (People are considered the definitive host because adult tapeworms live in their intestine.)
 Egg-bearing sections of the worm (proglottids) are passed in the stool (feces).

 If untreated human waste is released into the environment, the eggs may be ingested by intermediate hosts, such as pigs, cattle, or, in the case of fish tapeworms, small freshwater crustaceans, which are in turn ingested by fish.
 The eggs hatch into larvae in the intermediate host.
 The larvae invade the intestinal wall and are carried through the bloodstream to skeletal muscle and other tissues, where they form cysts.